Baconing/dots/README.md

 # dots
 My dot files (WIP).

+# install
+uh copy the repo
+not sure if the rofi submodule is actually right but use ur brain

 # scripts
 copy.sh - copies (and overwites) files from ~/.config, ~/.bin, etc to the folder containing repo.